FIRECATinBLACK/Spikecat/README.md

 Spike is a Slugcat sent by the iterators beyond the extents of Five pebbles and Looks to the Moons facilities, tasked with assisting any collapsed iterators and acting as a aquatic messenger.
 However he is soon to make the devastating discovery that it might be already too late to help

-Play as a new aquatic Slugcat thats heavily focused on combat and has you constantly on your toes to make sure you dont suffocate
+Play as a new aquatic Slugcat featuring reversed breath mechanics and more thats heavily focused on combat and has you constantly on your toes trying to make sure you dont suffocate

 ## TABLE OF CONTENTS:
 |> [Done](https://github.com/FIRECATinBLACK/Spikecat#done)